-Using a Dirichlet-multinomial distribution offers an alternative method for modelling count data with a response with two or more categories.
+Using a Dirichlet-multinomial distribution (Thorsén, 2014) offers an alternative method for modelling count data with a response with two or more categories.
 The Dirichlet-multinomial model is a multivariate extension of the beta-binomial distribution and is used in cases where data exhibits variance greater than expected in a multinomial, referred to as over dispersion.
 Over dispersion in the Dirichlet-multinomial is accounted for by an additional set of parameters per response level, allowing for an additional variability in the response counts (Thorsén, 2014).
 We chose to develop the multinomial random effects model over applying the Dirichlet-multinomial model, as the over-dispersion is likely at the haul-level more than the individual observation level.
 A combined Dirichlet-multinomial random effects model could be developed in the future.

 Covariate effects